 Foundation President/Development Committee Chair

-For the past 3-1/2 years, Stacey Wong has been a Senior Consultant with BCR Hawaii as well as a mediator, arbitrator and court-appointed Estate Personal Representative.
+Stacey Wong is a Senior Consultant with BCR Hawaii as well as a mediator, arbitrator and court-appointed Estate Personal Representative.

 Mr. Wong has additional real estate and finance experience as Director of Development for Castle & Cooke Lanai where he was in charge of island-wide real estate activities.
 He was also project manager and minority partner in Stark Development Companies, leading the development, financing and construction of One Harbor Drive, a 42-story, twin-tower condominium project overlooking the waterfront in downtown San Diego.